The oldest public wildflower garden in the United States

 The alternate, oblong leaves are quite soft (velvety) and the lower ones up to 12 inches long, rarely with any teeth.
 Leaves taper in size in a gradual arrangement until the inflorescence is reached.
 The uppers are stalkless, the lower leaves stalked.
 The lower leaves will be more ovate than oblong.
 The undersides have hooked hairs.
 The leaves spiral up the stem such that the shorter upper leaves shed water onto subsequent lower leaves - all to direct the water to the roots.

 The inflorescence is a densely packed spike at the top of the stem above the leaves.
 Occasionally additional flower spikes may develop from the upper leaf axils.
+Flowers overlap in clusters of 2 to 7.
+The spike is densely hairy.

 Habitat: Mullein grows in disturbed areas in all kinds of soils, mesic to dry conditions, but with full sun.
 Roadcuts and roadsides and under used pastures are common places to see it.
 It has a taproot and spreads by reseeding.